Opendigitalradio/ODR-DabMod/dpd/README.md

 ODR-DabMod makes outgoing TX samples and feedback RX samples available for an external tool.
-This external tool can request a buffer of samples for analysis, can calculate coefficients for the polynomial predistorter in ODR-DabMod and load the new coefficients using the remote control.
+This external tool can request a buffer of samples for analysis, can calculate coefficients for the predistorter in ODR-DabMod and load the new coefficients using the remote control.

+The predistorter in ODR-DabMod supports two modes: polynomial and lookup table.

 The *dpd/main.py* script is the entry point for the *DPD Calculation Engine* into which these features will be implemented.
 The tool uses modules from the *dpd/src/* folder: